Enduring Inspiration

 Nancy Webb (1926-2012)

 Webb had a long and distinguished career, exhibiting her sculptures and drawings throughout the Northeast and Atlantic states.
-She had a retrospective at the Provincetown Art Association and Museum (PAAM) in 2006, and in 2011 received the life time achievement award.
+She had a retrospective at the Provincetown Art Association and Museum in 2006, and in 2011 received the life time achievement award.
 Her work is in their permanent collection and found at the Cape Cod Museum of Art.